phihungandre/recommander-system/README.md

 # Final Project

+Disclaimer:

+This project is from a recommander system course made by Oscar Defelice at EPITA.\
+For more informations, please checkout the original repository: https://github.com/oscar-defelice/Recommender-Systems-Course?tab=GPL-3.0-1-ov-file

 <p align="center">
     <img width="721" alt="cover-image" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/1e/Tom%27s_Restaurant%2C_NYC.jpg/1280px-Tom%27s_Restaurant%2C_NYC.jpg">
 </p>

 The objective of this project is to build a recommendation engine to predict what restaurants customers are most likely to order from given the customer location, restaurant information, and the customer order history.